 What is the Reasonable surfer model?

 The Reasonable Surfer Model is an updated algorithm to the initial Random Surfer Model.
-It looks at various probabilities for clicks based on characteristics associated with those links.
+It looks at various click probabilities based on characteristics associated with those links.

 What is the Random surfer model?

 The Random Surfer Model is a graph model that describes a random user’s probability of clicking on a link to visit a web page.

 Why did the Reasonable Surfer Model replace the Random Surfer Model?

 The reasonable surfer model was more accurate at calculating the probability of link clicks.

 The Reasonable Surfer Model is a refreshed version of the initial Random Surfer Model.

 The differences are that the Reasonable Surfer Model looks at: